 Ballard Center Volunteer Opportunities

-Education Program Teacher Aide: Ballard Center provides an early childhood education program for children ages 2-5.
+Education Program Teacher Aide (will begin again soon!): Ballard Center provides an early childhood education program for children ages 2-5.
 Teacher aides assist lead teachers with classroom activities and upkeep.

 - Setting up and cleaning up meals